aroum/zmk-enki42-dongle/README.md

 # ZMK config for corne-like keyboard with dongle

 The config allows you to use 3 n!n, one for the dongle, one for the left half, one for the right half.
-Using a dongle allows you to significantly increase the time of the keyboard, but at the same time you can not switch between different devices as with bluetooth.
+Using a dongle significantly increases battery life..
 More details on the [slicemk page](https://www.slicemk.com/pages/split-dongle).

 Config contains [Watchman's layout](https://github.com/aroum/Watchman-layouts).